 Drinking Fountain Restoration

-The Edwardian Drinking Fountain is the only remaining structure in the park from the days when it was first opened to the public in 1906.
-The original fountain was built in 1907.
-Over the years it has fallen into disrepair and dilapidation.
-Recently the Trust was able to have it restored.
+The Edwardian Drinking Fountain, built in 1907, is the only original remaining structure in the park from the days when it was first opened to the public in 1906.
+Unfortunately over the years the Drinking Fountain fell into disrepair and dilapidation, however recently the Trust was able to have it restored back to its former glory.

 Charity number: 1092754